Bonner County Quitclaim Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Bonner County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Bonner County that you need to transfer you would only need to order our forms once for all of your properties in Bonner County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Bonner County you only need to order once.

 The State of Idaho does not have a statutory form for quitclaim deeds.
 Instead, the requirements are spread out in different parts of the statutes.
 Idaho Code 55-505 (2012) defines a conveyance as a transfer in writing.
 I. C. 55-601 expands on this definition by explaining that a conveyance of real estate must be in writing, signed by the grantor or authorized agent, and also include the grantee's name and complete mailing address.
 To be accepted for recordation, I. C. 31-2410 notes the need for the name of the individual requesting the instrument's recording, while I. C. 31-2413 lists the items the recorder must present in a reception book.
 In addition to the information above, a valid quit claim deed must contain a title clearly representing the character of the document and a legal description of the property.
 Additionally, I. C. 55-612 relates the covenants associated with the word "grant."
 Because quitclaim deeds contain no warranties, this word should not appear in the text of the conveyance.
 I. C. 55-818 mentions additional requirements, including the execution date (when the quitclaim deed was signed) and a description of the interest or interests in the property created by executing the deed.
 I. C. 55-1007 explains that if the conveyance relates to a parcel of land classified as a homestead, the spouse of the grantor, if any, must sign the deed as well.
 Finally, I. C. 73-121 states that all documents submitted for recording in Idaho must be in English or be accompanied by a certified translation.